-Industrialized & processed food harms the digestive system, therefore also the immune system.
+Industrialized & processed food harms the digestive system and the immune system.

 - Poor nutrition of processed and industrialized foods significantly affects the liver and kidneys.
 Bile fluid, a strong chemical base, tends to crystallize and clog the liver and gallbladder; thus, the problem only worsens.
 Bile flow is critical for maintaining proper gastrointestinal function.
 It is oily and lubricates the intestines; it also counteracts the high acidity of the food that comes from the stomach, thereby preventing an acidic intestinal environment.

 Common symptoms of intestinal flora imbalance: